+IV.
 RESPONSIBILITIES AND EXPECTATIONS OF RESIDENT

 I understand the basic requirements and expected competencies of this postdoctoral program, and I have the Policy and Procedure Manual that details other expectations and responsibilities of the program.
-Myprogress with these responsibilities and expectations will be evaluated at quarterly intervals.
-This information will be confidential with the exception that it will be reported by my primary supervisor team.
-Data is collected from second and fourth quarter Competencies Evaluations and Resident Program Surveys collated by training site and by the consortium for the purpose of program evaluation.
+My progress with these responsibilities and expectations will be evaluated at quarterly intervals.
+This information will remain confidential except to be reported by my primary supervisor to the supervisory team.
+Data is collected from second and fourth quarter Competencies Evaluations and Resident Program Surveys and collated by training site and by the consortium for the purpose of program evaluation.